 EQ acknowledges that the time for this strategy may belong to yesterday.
 Increased request for higher accuracy, more focus on understanding and forecasting local conditions, and the requirement for higher time resolution, all points to this.

-So, setting up our new consumption model system EQ adopted the strategy of using all available weather stations that fulfil quality criteria.
+So, setting up our new consumption model system EQ adopted the strategy of using all available weather stations that fulfill quality criteria.
 In effect, we have removed what we have termed “bad” weather stations.
 “Bad” in this context is one station, either lacking or showing a poor update of actuals, or simply one located far away from where power consumption is decided.

 Following this modelling strategy has: